Get,

 1. Mulethi

 Mulethi is also known as liquorice.
-It was found that it may be beneficial for managing PCOS.
-It acts against androgens and also stimulates the production of an enzyme which converts androgen into estrogen (female hormone).5 You can take a cup of hot water, mix mulethi root powder in it and use it for two months.
-This brew can be used for even longer to have prolonged effects.
+It may be beneficial for managing PCOS as it acts against androgens and can also help reduce estrogen (female hormone) and testosterone (male hormone) levels5.
+You can take a cup of hot water, mix mulethi root powder in it and drink it.
+This brew can be taken for two months.
+For a prolonged effect, you can take it for even longer.

 2. Flaxseeds

-It was found in studies that flaxseeds contain a compound which aids in decreasing the level of androgen in the body.
+It was found in studies6 that flaxseeds contain a compound called lignan, which may help in decreasing the level of androgens in the body.
 They caused a reduction of symptoms of PCOS that occur due to increased androgen levels, like abnormal growth of body hair.
-It was also found to help in weight reduction.6 The consumption of flaxseeds, by adding them into your daily diet in the form of milkshakes and smoothies or by directly consuming them, can be beneficial for your health.
+They were also found to help in weight reduction.
+The consumption of flaxseeds, by adding them into your daily diet in the form of milkshakes and smoothies or by directly consuming them, can be beneficial for your overall health as well.

 3. Cinnamon